apache/yunikorn-site/docs/user_guide/queue_config.md

 Valid Queue name:

-* must be 64 characters or less,
+* must be less than or equal to 64 characters,
 * can contain alphanumeric character ([a-z0-9A-Z]), underscores (_), colons (:), hashes (#), slashes (/), at signs (@), and dashes (-).

 If the name is not unique for the queue in the configuration or contains a dot or does not follow the above rules, a parsing error is generated and the configuration is rejected.